 “A nova has never been studied this way, in this detail,” said Kaspar von Braun, of the Max Planck Institute for Astronomy in Germany, another member of the team.
 “It all had to be done in express mode.”
 Almost on a nightly basis, von Braun said, astronomers reconfigured the six telescopes of the observatory’s CHARA Array to gather the necessary data.

-The principal investigator for the study was Gail Schaefer, research scientist at the CHARA Array of Georgia State University.
+The principal investigator for the study was Gail Schaefer, a research scientist at the CHARA Array of Georgia State University.